top of page

 Companies in the Task Force so far:

-ABB, Alfa Laval, Alleima, AQ Mechanical, Atlas Copco, Bluefish Pharmaceuticals, Columbus Global, Dynapac, Epiroc, Ericsson, Fortum, Getinge, H&M Production, Hitachi Energy, Höganäs, IKEA, Indiska, Medicover Hospital, Munters, Perstorp, Saab, Sandvik Coromant, SECO Tools, SKF, Sonepar, Tapflo, Tetra Pak, Tietoevry, Trelleborg, Truecaller, Volvo Cars, Volvo Group, Zacco.
+ABB, Alfa Laval, Alleima, AQ Mechanical, Atlas Copco, Bluefish Pharmaceuticals, Columbus Global, Dellner, Dynapac, Epiroc, Ericsson, Ericsson Global Services, Fortum, Getinge, H&M Business Tech Hub, H&M Production, Hitachi Energy, Höganäs, IKEA, Indiska, Jacobi Group, Medicover Hospital, Munters, Oriflame, Perstorp, Saab, Sandvik Coromant, SECO Tools, SKF, Sonepar, Tapflo, Tetra Pak, Tietoevry, Trelleborg, Trelleborg Marine Systems, Truecaller, Volvo Cars, Volvo Group, Volvo cars India Tech Hub, Zacco.

 TESTIMONIALS